Eikix/zkuniversity/week4/assignment/README.md

 <img src="https://cdn-fagpn.nitrocdn.com/nvawPUgmLuenSpEkZxPTWilYhwRGNGyf/assets/static/optimized/rev-3239291/wp-content/uploads/26-2048x1329.png">

+The two last important aspects I understood from Kimchi are:
+1. That gates can directly write their outputs to the registers of the next gate, this allows for faster iterative computation like that of Poseidon's.
+2. Lookup tables, they allow for large logic gates to be expressed as a table, and operations within it to be looked up.
+This makes operations way faster.
+The example Mina gives is that a XOR table over 4 bits elements is of size 2^8.
+Implementing it with generic gates would be tedious.

 Here's a TL;DR provided by Mina:
 > Pickles now uses an upgraded proof system: Kimchi.
 Kimchi brings several optimizations and quality-of-life improvements to circuit builders.
 This should allow for faster provers, larger circuits, and potentially shorter proof sizes!